Vienna Summit: Outcomes

 Seymour Topping's article on "Khrushchev and Vienna" ran in The New York Times on June 3—the day before the conference began.
 Topping correctly identified the major points of conversation that dominated the conference—the Berlin and Laos questions.
 Topping also correctly stated Khrushchev's opinions regarding each issue and pinpointed the Soviet perspective on Berlin.
 Clearly, both the Americans and the Soviets had ample information regarding the other's position prior to the opening of the Summit.
 However, no one could predict the outcome of the summit, including the leaders' reactions to each other.

 For the Americans, the summit was initially seen as a diplomatic triumph.
 Kennedy had refused to allow Soviet pressure to force his hand, or to influence the American policy of containment.
 He had adequately stalled Khrushchev and made it clear that the United States was not willing to compromise on a withdrawal from Berlin, whatever pressure Khrushchev may exert on the "testicles of the West", as Khrushchev once called them.

 In retrospect the summit may be seen as a failure.
 The two leaders became increasingly frustrated at the lack of progress of the negotiations.
 Kennedy later said of Khrushchev, "He beat the hell out of me" and told New York Times reporter James 'Scotty' Reston immediately afterwards it was the "worst thing in my life.
 He savaged me."
 On the other hand, Khrushchev viewed the summit in a much more positive light.
 In his memoir he showed ambivalence, writing, "I was generally pleased with our meeting in Vienna.
 Even though we came to no concrete agreement, I could tell that [Kennedy] was interested in finding a peaceful solution to world problems and avoiding conflict with the Soviet Union."
 However, historian William Taubman suggests that Khrushchev merely felt he could "push Kennedy around."

-In addition to conveying U.S. reluctance to defend the full rights of Berlin's citizens, Kennedy ignored his own cabinet officials' advice to avoid ideological debate with Khrushchev.
+In addition to conveying US reluctance to defend the full rights of Berlin's citizens, Kennedy ignored his own cabinet officials' advice to avoid ideological debate with Khrushchev.
 Khrushchev outmatched Kennedy in this debate and came away believing he had triumphed in the summit over a weak and inexperienced leader.
 Observing Kennedy's morose expression at the end of the summit, Khrushchev believed Kennedy "looked not only anxious, but deeply upset....
 I hadn't meant to upset him.
 I would have liked very much for us to part in a different mood.
 But there was nothing I could do to help him....
 Politics is a merciless business."

-After the failure of the Bay of Pigs Invasion, the construction of the Berlin Wall, and the Cuban Missile Crisis, then Kennedy believed that another failure on the part of the United States to gain control and stop communist expansion would fatally damage U.S. credibility with its allies and his own reputation.
+After the failure of the Bay of Pigs Invasion, the construction of the Berlin Wall, and the Cuban Missile Crisis, then Kennedy believed that another failure on the part of the United States to gain control and stop communist expansion would fatally damage US credibility with its allies and his own reputation.
 He was thus determined to "draw a line in the sand" and prevent a communist victory in the Vietnam War.
 He told Reston, "Now we have a problem making our power credible and Vietnam looks like the place."